 Why it's useful: Becoming well-versed in training and coaching is the backbone of great management.
 Having a process and system in place around coaching will ensure the team stays in lockstep on areas of development.

 Resources mean progress and progress means results.
 As a manager, it's your responsibility to ensure the team has the necessary tools and resources for them to complete their jobs.
 This could be SaaS tools, project management tools, or design toolkits.
 This also includes ‘people’ resources.
 It's important to protect the capacity of your team if some of them work across multiple teams and projects.

 Why it's useful: Nothing will frustrate your team quicker than not having the right tools to run a project efficiently.
 Arming your team with the right infrastructure and tools will make their lives easier and in turn, reduce the number of day-to-day requests landing on your desk.

 Monitoring performance is like walking a tightrope, it takes poise and balance and there’s a fine line between success and failure.
 Measuring performance is essential for any successful business but over-indexing on it could negatively impact your team's well-being.
 Nobody likes to feel like they’re being constantly watched and assessed.

-Performance is a crucial part of business, whether we like it or not.
+Why it's useful: Performance is a crucial part of business, whether we like it or not.
 When framed correctly, monitoring performance alongside sharing positive feedback is a rocket booster for motivation.
 Usually, getting to know the best way your team works is the key to unlocking the highest levels of performance e.g. if you’re managing a hybrid team, explore asynchronous working patterns.
-Read more

 This deserves a dedicated article, but motivation and morale are the cornerstones of a happy team.
 A happy team makes a happy culture, which builds successful companies.
 It sounds simple, but it requires collaboration from multiple departments and a myriad of touchpoints.
 As a manager, there are techniques to be aware of that can supercharge your team's motivation: